bas080/pathogen/README.md

 Panola
 ------
-Contagious threw body fluids.
+Contagious through body fluids.
 It is ok to be near someone that has the diseases.
 Make sure that when cleaning up after someone that has expelled fluids, to decontaminate the fluids first.
 This can be done with the Decontaminator.